-The quality of the air we breath is of utmost importance for our health
+The quality of the air we breathe is of utmost importance for our health

-What does it help us if the air we breathe is so bad it affects our health and means an early death?
-You can call it a limited view if you are only able to see the profit of today but do not see the consequences of your actions in the future.
-If we eliminate the trees from our planet the whole system will collapse.
-Destroy natures balance and we will destroy ourselves.
+What does it help us if the air we breathe is so bad it affects our health and means a premature death?
+You can call it a limited view if you can only see the profit of today, but do not see the consequences of your actions in the future.
+If we eliminate the trees from our planet, the entire system will collapse.
+Destroy nature’s balance and we will destroy ourselves.

 Many big cities worldwide have a serious battle with air pollution.
 You remember the pictures on tv of cities in China or India.
 The people living there are told to stay home or when walking on the streets have to wear masks.
 It is especially bad for children and the elderly.

 Spain also has a problem with the air.
-Big cities like Madrid and Barcelona have gone through some really bad periods.
-Walking their small dogs on the streets people would notice the poor animal could hardly breathe.
-There have been times where a system was put up letting you drive or not depending on your license plate number.
-Even numbers on even days etc. The center of the cities was restricted to people living there and taxis.
-It was announced on tv that one should take the train, bus or metro and it was also suggested to share cars.
+Big cities like Madrid and Barcelona have gone through some terrible periods.
+Walking their small dogs on the streets, people would notice the poor animal could hardly breathe.
+There have been times where a system was put up letting you drive or not, depending on your license plate number.
+Even numbers on even days, etc.

 Have you heard of the Smog Project?